 Using the Get-ADUser cmdlet, you can display a list of computers a user is allowed to log on to.

-- Highlight the time ranges where you want to prevent user from logging in and click the Logon Denied button (the color of the logon hours where users are not allowed to sign in will change to white).
+- Highlight the time ranges during which you want to prevent users from logging on, and then click the Logon Denied button (the color of the logon hours during which users are not permitted to sign in will change to white).

 $template_user='k.muller'